-Professor Philippe Sands QC
+Professor Philippe Sands KC

 Philippe is Professor of public understanding of law at University College London, and Samuel and Judith Pisar Visiting Professor of Law at Harvard Law School.
 He is President of English PEN and on the board of the Hay Festival of Arts and Literature.